 Dimmable floor lamps can alter the mood and ambient light in a room on a whim.
 Look for lamps that offer at least three brightness levels (100 percent, 50 percent, and 25 percent, for example).
 Beyond a dimming switch or dial, some lamps come with a remote control to adjust brightness from a distance.
-To control your lamp settings via a smart device, consider plugging the floor lamp of your choice into a smart plug.
+To control a lamp’s settings via a smart device, consider plugging the floor lamp into a smart plug.

 Size and Adjustability

-In general, floor lamps should be 5 feet tall or more.
-On traditional lamps, shades should rest near eye level.
+In general, floor lamps are usually about 5 feet tall or more.
+On traditional lamps, shades that rest near eye level are optimal to reduce glare and optimize light.
 Torchieres are often taller, since they are designed to also illuminate the ceiling space.
-For reading and task lamps, look for adjustable shafts as well as extendable arms and flexible lamp heads that can be pointed in various directions.
+For reading and task lamps, there are adjustable shafts as well as extendable arms and flexible lamp heads that can be pointed in various directions.

 Most floor lamps can be relocated as long as they are within easy distance of an electrical outlet.
 To avoid tripping hazards, make sure cords are tucked behind furniture and not stretched across a highly trafficked area.

 This section includes some of the best floor lamp options that we field-tested for a range of households and lifestyles.
 The products range in style, function, and versatility.
 All of the following models are also LED-integrated or LED-compatible, extending the lifetime and energy efficiency of the lamp.